singhshashank25/Orange_cube/README.md

 6. **Mute / Unmute Audio** : Users are given the option to either turn on or off their mic during call
 7. **Mute All Member** : A user can mute other users in the call to avoid unwanted sound
 8. **Name on Hovering** : While hovering on a video box one can see the Member name
-20. **Chat** : While watching the movie , users can chat simultanoeously
+20. **Chat** : While watching the movie , users can chat simultaneously
 11. **Sign Up / Log In** : If user watch moives regularly and hosts regular room and want to store the chats, list of created room and quickly remind people of the room then they can log in
 52. **Reminders** : Server automatically remind users about their room at the time of their room
 22. **Contact Us** : User can contact us and give feedback which will help me